rafaelanobre/cute-pomodoro-cli/README.md

 - `--cycles NUMBER` - Number of work/break cycles before long break (default: 4)
 - `--theme {default,cats,dogs}` - Choose an ASCII art theme
 - `--color {pink,blue,default}` - Choose a color scheme
+- `--stats` - View session statistics instead of starting timer

 The timer will start immediately.
 To stop the timer at any time, simply press Ctrl+C.

+### Statistics View

+When viewing statistics with `--stats`, you can:
+- Press `1` to view today's stats
+- Press `2` to view this week's stats
+- Press `3` to view this month's stats
+- Press `4` to view all-time stats
+- Press `Q` or `ESC` to exit

+The stats screen shows:
+- Total work sessions, short breaks, and long breaks for the selected period
+- A motivational message showing your total focus time
+- Interactive period switching to track your productivity over time

 ## Future Features (Roadmap)
 This timer is just getting started!
 Here are some of the features we'd love to add next: